2026 Election Tracker

 D

-This is the other open seat created in 2025 alongside Illinois — and it's drawing more national attention because Trump won Michigan in 2024.
+This is the other open seat created in 2025 alongside Illinois, and it's drawing more national attention because Trump won Michigan in 2024.
 Gary Peters, who chaired the DSCC for two cycles and helped Democrats hold the Senate in 2022, announced his retirement on January 28, 2025, after two terms.

 The Democratic primary is genuinely three-way and arguably more interesting than the Republican side.
-Rep. Haley Stevens (suburban Detroit, formerly a chief of staff in the Obama auto industry task force) has the establishment lane — quietly backed by Schumer and the DSCC.
+Rep. Haley Stevens (suburban Detroit, formerly a chief of staff in the Obama auto industry task force) has the establishment lane, quietly backed by Schumer and the DSCC.
 State Sen. Mallory McMorrow (Royal Oak) got national attention in 2022 with a Senate floor speech defending herself against a Republican colleague's smears; she has Sen. Elizabeth Warren's endorsement and led Q1 2026 fundraising.
 Abdul El-Sayed, the former Wayne County health director and 2018 gubernatorial candidate, has Bernie Sanders' endorsement and is running explicitly to El-Sayed's left.
 Lt.
 Gov. Gilchrist passed on this race too.

 On the Republican side, Mike Rogers is back.
-Rogers, the former U.S. Representative and FBI agent, lost the 2024 Senate race to Slotkin by 0.3 points — about 19,000 votes.
+Rogers, the former U.S. Representative and FBI agent, lost the 2024 Senate race to Slotkin by 0.3 points, about 19,000 votes.
 He has Trump's endorsement and no serious primary challenger.
 The general election will essentially be a referendum on whether Michigan's 2024 swing toward Trump persists into a midterm.
 Recent polling from late April had Rogers leading Stevens and McMorrow by single digits within the margin of error, suggesting a real toss-up.
+Primary August 4, 2026.
+See all of the election odds for senate seats here.

 U.S. Senate election results — Michigan